 By using the CSS tool you can edit your web pages.
 CSS is a language and therefore best used by developers.
 However, we have an FAQ that shows an example of how you can add background images to your web pages.
 Click here to learn more about this.

 Facebook Pixel ID

-Add the ID of your Facebook Pixel ID.
-To see more information on Facebook Pixel ID Click here.
+Add your Facebook Pixel ID.
+To see more information on Facebook Pixel ID, click here.

 Google Analytics ID

-Enter here the link relevant to your ID Analytics; this information will analyze the default structure of the default website or landing page used per project.
+Enter your Google Analytics ID.
+This information will analyze the default structure of the default website or landing page used per project.
 Remember that the entire configuration of the GA must be done previously.
-To see more information on Google Analytics Click here.
+To see more information on Google Analytics, click here.

 LinkedIn Insight Tag